mcclurgm/scheme-interpreter/design/interpreter.md

           * Simply prints the result of whatever's in it to the console
             * Does not include a line break
       * `when`
-        * If the condition evaluates to `#t`, evaluate all body expressions and return the result of the last
+        * If the condition evaluates to true, evaluate all body expressions and return the result of the last
         * If `#f`, don't evaluate anything
           * This should not return anything
       * `unless`
         * If the condition evaluates to `#f`, evaluate all body expressions and return the result of the last
-        * If `#t`, don't evaluate anything
+        * If true, don't evaluate anything
           * This should not return anything

 ## Evaluation errors